March 7, 2019

 Liven Up Your Feed: 12 Architecture Instagram Accounts We Love

-Most Instagram accounts have become slickly curated collections presented by a faceless narrator—these accounts break the mold.
+Most Instagram accounts have become slickly-curated collections presented by faceless narrator—these accounts break the mold.

 In a few short years, what had originally been a place to share your selfies and unsolicited lunch snaps has become a meticulously curated platform for self-promotion—a personal portfolio of sorts.
 However, Instagram’s ubiquity affords it further influence beyond record-breaking pictures of eggs.
 (Yes, that happened.
 The internet is a weird place.)